LaurieLBaker/COA-Data-Analysis/content/home/demo.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Welcome to College of the Atlantic!"
+title = "This Website is Under Construction"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.